Model Selection Guide: How to Pick the Right AI Model for Your Use Case

 Different models excel at different things.
 This isn't a minor detail.
 It's the entire decision.

-None of these rankings are permanent.
-They shift with each model release.
-The point isn't to memorize them.
-It's to recognize that task fit is the first filter, not an afterthought.
+The point is not to memorize a ranking.
+It is to make task fit the first filter, not an afterthought.

 2. Cost